Conduitry/eslint-plugin-svelte3/README.md

   ],
   overrides: [
     {
-      files: ['**/*.svelte'],
+      files: ['*.svelte'],
-      processor: 'svelte3/svelte3'
+      processor: 'svelte3/svelte3',
+      processorOptions: {
+        // ...
       }
+    }
   ],
   rules: {
     // ...
-  },
-  settings: {
-    // ...
   }
 };
 ```

 By default, this plugin needs to be able to `require('svelte/compiler')`.
-If ESLint, this plugin, and Svelte are all installed locally in your project, this should not be a problem.
+If this plugin and Svelte are both installed locally in your project, this should not be a problem.

 ## Interactions with other plugins